Localization of strings on group manifolds: Twisted Fermions, Current Algebras, and Anomalies

 Apart from the fact that this did not create any extra complication, the reason that we did this calculation with a general value of $\s$, rather than setting $\s=\pm 2$ from the beginning, is that this makes it straightforward to determine the analogous formula for a representation of the affine algebra $\frak{su}(2)_k$ at any level.
 Chiral fermions in any representation $R$ provide a representation of $\frak{su}(2)_\kappa$, where $\kappa$ is determined by the value of the quadratic Casimir operator of $SU(2)$ in the representation $R$.
 In general, after picking a maximal torus $U(1)\subset SU(2)$, $R$ decomposes as the sum of pairs of fermions of $U(1)$ charges $\pm \s_i$, for some positive integers $\s_i$, along with some possibly unpaired neutral fermions.
 Relative to this decomposition, \be \kappa\=\frac{1}{2}\sum_i\s_i^2.\ee Any positive integer $\kappa$ is possible, with a suitable choice of $R$.
 All formulas found earlier for shifts of ground state quantum numbers are simply proportional to $\s^2$.
 So for $\frak{su}(2)_\kappa$ for any $\kappa$, the shifts in ground state quantum numbers associated with twisting in a spatial direction can be found by simply replacing $\s^2/2$ in the preceding formulas with the level~$\kappa$.
 This was claimed in writing eqn.~(\ref{bosan}).

 Finally, we should explain the factor of $i$ in the formula (\ref{trace1}) for a certain Hilbert space trace of free fermions.
 The presence or absence of this factor depends on precisely how one defines the operator $(-1)^F$.
 In the Ramond sector, the fermion~$\psi$ and its hermitian adjoint each have one zero-mode, making two Majorana fermion zero-modes $\psi_1$ and $\psi_2$ in all.
 These modes obey a rank~2 Clifford algebra $\{\psi_i,\psi_j\}=2\delta_{ij}$, which can be represented in a two-dimensional Hilbert space $\H_0$.
 They also are expected to commute with the symmetry $\CPT$.
 Up to a unitary transformation, we can assume that $\CPT$ acts on $\H_0$ simply by complex conjugation, in which case for $\psi_1,\psi_2$ to commute with $\CPT $ means simply that they are real $2\times 2$ matrices, for instance $\psi_1=\sigma_1$, $\psi_2=\sigma_3$.
 The operator $(-1)^F$ should anticommute with $\psi_1,\psi_2$, so it must act in $\H_0$ as a multiple of $\psi_1\psi_2$.
 Classically, we expect two properties of $(-1)^F$: (a) its square should equal 1, and (b) it should commute with $\CPT$.
 However, it is impossible to satisfy both of these conditions.
 We can satisfy (b) with $(-1)^F=\pm \psi_1\psi_2$, or we can satisfy (a) with $(-1)^F=\pm i \psi_1\psi_2$.
-The formula (\ref{trace1}) with a factor of $i$ corresponds to a choice that satisfies~(a).
-At any rate, when we combine the traces over states of $\psi$ and of $\tilde\psi$, the factors of $i$ disappear, assuming we make the same choice for both~$\psi$ and~$\tilde\psi$.
+The formula (\ref{trace1}) corresponds to a choice that satisfies~(a).